Oracle sailors learned flying for America's Cup comeback

 “Team New Zealand had a lot more time in the water given the Oracle crash, so Oracle had been on the back foot to some extent, so they’d had to play catch up and they got to the point where they managed to get more out of the boat than we did at the end,” he said.

-The yacht had a stabilization system but it was operated by humans, Kramers said.
+The yacht had a stabilization system but it was operated by humans, Kramer said.
 “There’s no computer driving any surfaces at all.”

 Small electronic switches were used to open and close the hydraulic valves clutches.
-Theses were commercially available, not customized, according to Kramers.
+Theses were commercially available, not customized, according to Kramer.

 The measurement committee gave Oracle permission in August to use an “electro-mechanical actuator” to move a valve.
 The jury on September 6 dismissed New Zealand’s claim that the actuator violated the manpower-only rule but on the basis that it was filed too late.